mdhUW07/myProject/notebook-log.md

 ## The aligned sequences are independently given per species sequence

 # Haplotype R Script
-A Haplotype is a group of DNA variations from the cyt b gene that are inherited from a single parent.
+A Haplotype is a group of DNA variations bthat are inherited together from a single parent.
 It comes from the word "haploid" and by examining these haplotypes reserachers can identify patterns of genetic variation associated with disease states.
-In this case its just a Bumble Bee but the principle is the same when studying genetic disease associations.
-The R-Script produces a haplotype matrix with the rows as haplotype groups, in this case there are 20 unique haplotypes and the columns are the position in the sequence where the change between genetic mutation or single nucleotide polymorphism occured.
+The R-Script produces a haplotype matrix with the rows as haplotype groups, in this case there are 20 unique haplotypes and the columns are the position in the sequence however how this protein is encoded.
+The haplotye diversity is a probability measure that determines how likely two randomly chosen haplotypes will be the same.
+In this case the probability measure that two randomly chosen haplotypes in this population will be different is 77.37%.
+This is a good indicator of how diverse the poulation under study is.

 ```